awoldemichael/Rwanda/high-level-msgs.md

 # Connection to programming

 ## Analysis of health indicators
-* Which of the things USAID is measuring significantly impacts stunting?
+* What is USAID measuring that may influence stunting?

 ## Comparison to CHAIN locations
 * Where do we work on nutrition/sanitation programming?